DineshKolli/AkkaTest/java-akka-remote-example/README.md

-Akka Remote Example in Java
+Akka POC in Java
 =========================

 ## Introduction
-This project was made while testing the Akka Remoting features.
-It contains five modules; a SmsApi, a SmsValidator, a SmsDao and a SmsHttp.
+It contains five modules; a SmsApi, a SmsValidator, a SmsDao, a SmsHttp, a SmsGrpc, a DynamicActor and a SmsSharding.

-##### Shared
+##### SmsShared
 The has the Messages that are shared between all the Actors.

 ##### SmsApi